vcomedia/vco-zf-logger/README.md

         );
  ```

- You can remove default 'extra' options using setDefaultExtra method :
+* You can remove default 'extra' options or set your own at once using setDefaultExtra method:

   ```php
     public function onBootstrap (MvcEvent $e) {